 Moreover, weapons built along historical lines can immediately explain some of the vestigial artifacts that survived into 20th century if not modern sabre.
 One reason we turn the hand out slightly in parrying third, which is still taught, is that it puts the edge out to receive the incoming steel.
 We have the elbow about a fist away from the body in Hungarian third/Italian terza bassa (low third) too.
 Why?
 The blade is best supported with one’s thumb behind it, and the forte on sabres wasn’t sharp—it was meant to block.
 So positioned, if the parry collapses, and depending on the weapon one is facing it can, then the arm is pushed directly into the body, but in a straight line and one that still, if all goes right, keeps one safe and keeps the edge aligned to riposte.
 A panic-parry made close to the body is possible with an historical blade; with the s2000 chances are high there will be whipover and one will receive a touch.

 Using copies of the weapons which originally informed the system one fences is fun.
 That’s reason enough to try it out and see how they play.
-Paired with a decent historical source—I list some on the site in both the “About Us” and “FAQ” pages—makes it all the more rewarding.
+Paired with a decent historical source it’s all the more rewarding.
 It’s can be a slippery slope, though, so be warned.
 You might find you like it, and some of the best fencers I know have a one foot in Olympic, one in historical.
 It just means more fencing and when is that ever bad?

 As quick reminder, I use the term “Olympic” and less often “sport” as short-hand; I do not mean them pejoratively.
 These are descriptive terms and serve only to delineate their branch of the tree from historical.
 I’ve long been on record for the issues I have with the FIE’s handling of certain problems, and I stand by those complaints, but it’s important to clarify that one can take issue with rules and their interpretation and yet still value the culture those rules govern.